 “And then come crashing down.”

-Back in Landis’s office, he put me through my intern chops, running errands, filing and handling the phones.
-Miller seemed to appear at regular intervals, just his rounds of annoying everyone.
-I overheard him arguing with Landis about the onscreen band performances.
-Miller thought having a DJ play disco would save them the cost of hiring a full band for party scenes.
-Their exchange got heated as Miller challenged Landis on his musical knowledge.’
-Landis called me into his office.
+Back in Landis’s office, he puts me through my intern chops, running errands, filing and handling the phones.
+Miller seems to appear at regular intervals, just his rounds of annoying everyone.
+I overhear him arguing with Landis about the onscreen band performances.
+Miller thinks having a DJ play disco will save them the cost of hiring a full band for party scenes.
+Their exchange gets heated as Miller challenges Landis on his musical knowledge.
+Landis calls me into his office.

 “Tim, how many times did your band play frats at the U of Miami?”

-“About a dozen times,” I exaggerated since it was LA.
+“About a dozen times,” I exaggerate since it is LA.